Kremlin: seizure of Western assets is retaliatory move, could be expanded | Politics

 Kremlin: seizure of Western assets is retaliatory move, could be expanded

-The Kremlin on Wednesday said Moscow's move to take temporary control of the assets of Finnish energy group Fortum <FORTUM.
-He said the measure could be expanded to other assets if necessary.
+The Kremlin said on Wednesday Moscow's move to take temporary control of the assets of Finnish energy group Fortum and its former German subsidiary Uniper was in retaliation for what it called the illegal seizure of Russian assets abroad.

-The Kremlin on Wednesday said Moscow's move to take temporary control of the assets of Finnish energy group Fortum

-President Vladimir Putin late on Tuesday signed a decree establishing temporary control of the Russian assets of the two European state-owned energy firms.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)